Back to all peppers

 Sandia pepper is a New Mexico chile cultivar grown for larger pods and more heat than many everyday state varieties.
 It is commonly roasted green for chile dishes or ripened red and dried for powders, stews, and adovada-style cooking.

-Scoville 0 SHU
+Scoville 6,510 SHU

 Origin

-United States
+New Mexico, United States

-World map highlighting United States
+World map highlighting New Mexico, United States

 Flavor